Your Letters: End Time Nigh; Guns And Doctors

 Many listeners like Lawrence Farris(ph) of Three Rivers, Michigan, said the group wasn't worthy of any news coverage.
 I'm a Presbyterian minister, he writes, and I'm concerned that spending time on such a group comes at the cost of reporting on the valuable work grounded in traditional historic Christian ethics.
 Giving credence to the May 21 folks contributes to the trivialization of religion as a category of intellectual reflection and social change.

-Ms. SHANIA TWAIN (Singer-Songwriter): There was a lot of violence due to the stress of not being able to pay bills.
+SHANIA TWAIN: There was a lot of violence due to the stress of not being able to pay bills.
 It made for a very insecure and instable environment for a child, which is basically what my life was for my entire childhood.

 SIMON: This is NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.